BlackAnon22/BlockChain_Hacking/web3_ctfs/africa_cyberfest.md

 ```
 The provided Solidity function checks if the `function_selector` equals `33382`.
 If it does, the function proceeds; otherwise, it reverts the transaction.
 This is likely used as a security mechanism to ensure that only specific function calls with the correct selector are executed in the contract, and it can also accept Ether via the `payable` modifier.

+If you recall the task of this chall is to submit the hexcode calldata of a transaction that will not revert (which basically is the key)

+From the solidity snippet above the transaction won't revert if `function_selector == 33382`, so what I did was convert `33382` to hex